ARCHER2-HPC/archer2-docs/docs/user-guide/hardware.md

 and one disaster recovery) with a capacity of 1 PB each.

 The work file system consists of four separate HPE Cray L300 storage systems, each with a capacity of 3.6 PB.
-The interconnect users a dragonfly topology, and has a bandwidth of 100 Gbps.
+The interconnect uses a dragonfly topology, and has a bandwidth of 100 Gbps.

 The system also includes 1.1 PB burst buffer NVMe storage, provided by an HPE